keikoproj/active-monitor/README.md

 ## Example 2:

-creating healthcheck in a new namespace
+Create a new healthcheck with namespace level bindings to specified serviceaccount and in a specified namespace:

 `kubectl create ns test`